fdeblasio/pokeemerald-expansion/README.md

 - Munchlax (not in main game):
     - Can also evolve at level 20
+    - Learns Gastro Acid and Power-Up Punch by Egg Move

 - Snorlax (not in main game):
     - Learns Slack Off by level up